 In Kydathineon street was the house of Seferis, and later Konstantinos Tsatsos, Head of Greek Republic (1975-1980).
 Also at number 27 it is until today Paparigopoulos House, the place where the first Christmas tree arrived in Athens.
 Paparigopoulos arrived in Athens in 1843 as the interpreter in Russian consulates and Former Consulate of Russia in Greece.
 Ludwig, father of Otto was hosted here, as well as the Russian embassy in Athens (Metamorfosi Kottaki was the first Russian Orthodox church in Athens).

 One of the many first attendees of the Christmas Eve of 1843 it was General Makryiannis.
 When Paparigoroulos showed him the Christmas tree, Makriyannis moved his head and said “ its nice, but I don’t let my trees to grow inside the room!
 Only my weapons!!

-In 5 Periandrou street, Greek poet Kostis Palamas lived and died.
+In 5 Periandrou street, at an abandoned house today, Greek poet Kostis Palamas lived and died.